Snorkeling at Laughing Bird Caye National Park in the Belize Barrier Reef

-Okay, so it’s not actually a private island, but aside from the lone Park Ranger and a few well-fed pelicans, our group had the entire island all to ourselves for the day!
-Between snorkeling sessions we took shade under swaying coconut palms, savoring the moment while enjoying a delicious BBQ lunch freshly prepared by our local chef.
+Okay, so it’s technically not a private island, it’s a national park.
+However, aside from the lone Park Ranger and a few well-fed pelicans, our snorkeling tour group had the entire island all to ourselves for the day.
+It was awesome.

-Coconut palm trees at the southern tip of the tropical island
+Coconut palm trees at the southern tip of the island.

 Nicole taking a break between snorkeling sessions